DeepakVadgama/deepakvadgama.github.io/_posts/projects/2016-02-29-refactoring-to-sanity.md

 ---

 One of my first undertakings as a [freelancer/consultant](http://deepakvadgama.com/blog/circle-into-tangent/) has been working on a client's existing internal ERP software (based on Java 7, Spring MVC, Hibernate, Tomcat).
  While it sounded very interesting on the surface, I ended up spending 50% of the effort on refactoring the code back to healthy state.
-Existing code snippets at the end.
+Fun snippets of existing code added at the end of the post.

 ### Making of chaos
 The client initially opted for SAP based solution which turned out to be too expensive a proposition to maintain.
 They lost close to INR 12 lakhs.